Dynamic FTSS in Asynchronous Systems: the Case of Unison: Impossibility Results

-Let $\epsilon$ be an execution starting from $\gamma_{3}$ which contains only actions of $p_{r+2}$ (its clock takes infinitely the following sequence of values: $r+2,r$).
+Let $\epsilon$ be an execution starting from $\gamma_{3}$ that contains only actions of $p_{r+2}$ (its clock takes infinitely the following sequence of values: $r+2,r$).
 In this execution, $p_{r+2}$ executes a rule infinitely often (by construction) and processors in $p_{0} \ldots p_{r}$ are never enabled.
-Note that $p_{r+1}$ is not enabled when $H_{p_{r+2}}=r+2$, so this processor is never infinitely enabled.
-In conclusion, this execution verifies the weakly fair scheduling.
+Note that $p_{r+1}$ is not enabled when $c_{p_{r+2}}=r+2$, so this processor is never infinitely enabled.
+In conclusion, this execution satisfies the weakly fair scheduling.

 This execution starves $p_{r+1}$, which contradicts the liveness property of $\mathcal{A}$ and proves the result. \end{proof}